HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 Once a trace string is added or removed in the Tracing portlet, the Digital Experience platform page containing the **Tracing portlet** application must be refreshed in the browser.

-!!!note
-    The following tracing configurations only apply to client-side logging.
-    The Warning **The configured trace state included the following specifications that do not match any loggers currently registered in the server: ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' Ignore this message if the trace specifications ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' are valid.** can be ignored.

 ## View Logs in Browser Console using developer tools